 Fitbit Aria Air

-As a smart Bluetooth scale, the Fitbit Aria Air transcends standard fitness monitoring, offering a full overview of your weight and BMI data.
-If you're working on your health and fitness, whether you want to lose, gain weight or improve cardiovascular health, the Aria can help you understand your health metrics in a little more detail and track your progress.
+The Fitbit Aria Air is a smart Bluetooth scale, meaning it transcends standard fitness monitoring and offers a full overview of your weight and BMI data.
+If you're working on your health and fitness, whether you want to lose or gain weight, or improve cardiovascular health, the Aria can help you understand your health metrics in a little more detail and track your progress.